News 88.9 KNPR and Classical 89.7 KCNV are now broadcasting in HD.

 Nevada Public Radio has taken the lead in adding HD radio transmitters.
 We've long been concerned with the quality of our sound for the typical public radio formats...news and classical music.
 Eventually all radio stations will be broadcasting in HD.
 If you don't have an HD radio you're missing great radio.

 Kenwood, Panasonic, Boston Acoustics, Polk Audio, Sony, Yamaha, Alpine, JVC...all are making and selling HD radios.
 Most of the first radios were for use in cars.
 Now you can find a variety of home receivers and tabletop HD radios.

-Actually, Classical 89.7 has been on the air with HD for more than 5 years.
+Actually, Classical 89.7 has been on the air with HD since 2003.
 As an early adopter of the technology, we were refining the sound and reliability of the digital signal.
 There are links below where you can learn more about HD radios, the models available and where to purchase them.
-Make sure the model you choose is capable of receiving "multicast" signals.

 All HD radios can receive both FM and HD stations.

 Is HD radio the same as Satellite radio?